HannaVenter/Hanna/README.md

 # Hanna
-My first public repository, created as a noob on my journey to becoming a Data Scientist
+My first public repository, created on my journey to becoming a Data Scientist